-Headline Judge/Line Judge: Be alert to all possible pass receivers.
+Head Line Judge/Line Judge: Be alert to all possible pass receivers.
 Know and observe the eligible receivers on your side of the field.
 Be responsible for players who spread to your side of the field.
 Be certain that all players are boxed in at the snap and that all offensive players have complied with the 9-yard mark restrictions.
 Stay wide as you mark progress with downfield foot (unobtrusively, not making a production out of it).
 Do not jump over players.
 If necessary, come into the field as far as you can.
-Hold the spot with a foot until you are sure \mathbf{R} , or another official has the spot.
-Be aware of the importance of assisting \mathbf{R} in marking forward progress behind the neutral zone, particularly when the goal line is involved.
-L should assist \mathbf{R} in spotting the ball when the play takes him to the opposite side.
-Check for encroachment, offside, and other scrimmage infractions.
-Assist \mathbf{R} on the legality of numbers for interior offensive linemen on split or wide formations.
+Hold the spot with foot until you are sure U, or another official has the spot.
+Be aware of the importance of assisting R in marking forward progress behind the neutral zone, particularly when the goal line is involved.
+Check for encroachment, offside and other scrimmage infractions.
+Assist U on the legality of numbers for interior offensive linemen on split or wide formations.
 Check for backs or linemen illegally in motion.
 Check backs on your side of the ball for illegal motion and flankers on your side for one second stop after breaking the huddle or ending motion.
 Be certain that all Team A players observe the one-second shift requirement.

-Referee: Determine the legality of each ball before it is put into play for each down.
+Referee/Umpire: Determine the legality of each ball before it is put in play for each down.